The Summer Set: History

-Formation and early years
+Early years

-Prior to the formation of The Summer Set, Jess Bowen and brothers Stephen and John Gomez played in a band called Last Call for Camden, along with Kennedy Brock (The Maine) and Weston Michl.
+Prior to the formation of the Summer Set, Jess Bowen and brothers Stephen and John Gomez played in a band called Last Call for Camden, along with Kennedy Brock of The Maine and Weston Michl.
 Last Call for Camden released one album, Keep Your Feet On the Ground, before disbanding.

 The Summer Set was formed in 2007, when John Gomez, Stephen Gomez, Jess Bowen, and Brian Logan Dales began writing and performing music.
-Josh Montgomery later joined the band as a guitarist in 2008.
+Josh Montgomery joined the band as a guitarist in 2008.
 The Summer Set self-released their first EP Love the Love You Have in November 2007.
 In April 2008, the band signed its first record deal with The Militia Group.
 The band recorded and released their EP …In Color on June 24, 2008.
-The EP was reviewed on several music websites.
-The Summer Set also recorded a pop punk cover of Usher's hit song " Love in This Club" later that year.
+In November 2008, The Summer Set recorded a pop punk cover of Usher's hit song " Love in This Club".

 In December 2008, the band released their third EP Meet Me on the Left Coast, which featured two new tracks and a cover of "Love in This Club" as an iTunes bonus track.
 The band also appeared on the Punk Goes Classic Rock album released on April 27, 2010, by Fearless Records, covering "I Wanna Rock and Roll All Nite" by Kiss.

-On the April 5, 2011, episode of Dancing with the Stars, actress Chelsea Kane and partner Mark Ballas danced a Cha-Cha-Cha set to The Summer Set's "Chelsea".
+On the April 5, 2011, episode of Dancing with the Stars, actress Chelsea Kane and partner Mark Ballas danced a Cha-Cha-Cha set to the Summer Set's "Chelsea".
 In a behind-the-scenes package shown prior to the dance, Kane revealed that the song was written for her by Brian Logan Dales, who she had been dating at that time.

-On Monday, August 23, 2021, the Summer Set announced they are back along with a new single out on Friday, August 27, 2021, called "Street Lightning."

-Records

 Love Like This

 The Summer Set's debut full-length album Love Like This was released on October 13, 2009.

-On July 6, 2010, The Summer Set released an expanded version of their debut album Love Like This titled Love Like Swift, which featured five live Taylor Swift cover songs (recorded at The Hoodwink at the 2010 Bamboozle Festival).
+On July 6, 2010, the Summer Set released an expanded version of their debut album Love Like This titled Love Like Swift, which featured five live Taylor Swift cover songs (recorded at The Hoodwink at the 2010 Bamboozle Festival).